jsa-research/limbus-buildgen/README.md

 npm run-script coverage
 ```

-This will generate `coverage.html` that can be viewed in a browser.
+This will generate `coverage.html` which can be viewed in a browser.

 ## Download dependencies manually
 Download and extract Duktape from `http://duktape.org/` and extract into `dependencies/duktape-1.0.1`.